 A photo release can be a simple statement acknowledging that your organization may use game photos, videos, or other materials on your website or social media pages to promote the organization.

 High-quality photos from games, tournaments, and other events help you promote your organization in your community and attract new sponsors.
 Make sure to get photo releases from parents before your season!

 If you don't already have a photo release, you should make sure to include:

-The types of publications that photos may be published (social media, your website, promotional flyers, etc.)
+- The types of publications that photos may be published (social media, your website, promotional flyers, sports team management software, etc.)

-You should make all of your waivers easy to access for parents and community members.
-A section of your website can be dedicated to important documents and agreements so that they can be viewed at any time.
+Make all of your waivers easy to access for parents and community members.
+Dedicate a section of your website to important documents and agreements so parents can view them anytime.

 Old school pen and paper registration required parents to print and sign documents before the season.
 However, online registration forms have made it much easier for parents to register and pay quickly online.

 At the end of your registration form you can list each acknowledgement and require that the participant agree to the waiver before completing their registration.

 All of your athletic waivers can be included in your online registration form so parents complete every requirement when they register.